git-emran/git-emran/README.md

 #### Writr

 [Writr](https://github.com/git-emran/simple-notes) - A Markdown writer desktop application.
-I call it Writr For now.
-It supports basic markup syntaxes.
-Becasue I hate bloating or extending markdown.
+I call it Writer.
+It supports all the markdown syntaxes.
+It has LSP(Language Server Protocol) support for 10+ languages including Rust and Golang, Native Markdown Preview and **Vim motions.**

-> Currently I am working on an intuitive File system and web view.
+> Currently I am working on an intuitive File system.

 #### Chess Engine